MertAtakanOnrat/g1h_BilMeet/group/meetingslog.md

 **ToDo:** As a group, we will combine the designs that we make piece by piece.
 Then we will work on the database (firebase).

 ****
+### Meeting ~ ( 10.05.2020-11.05.2020, 4 hours )
+****
+**Present:** Mert Atakan Onrat, Tuğberk Dikmen, Oğulcan Karakollukçu, Ahmet Faruk Ulutaş, Bartu Teber  _**Absent:**_

+**Discussion:**
+We tried to combine the parts we made under one project.
+We got various errors (null reference, null pointers, package errors ...).
+We corrected most of the errors and combined some parts.
+However, there are still things to be done on this subject.

+**ToDo:** We try to fix our remaining mistakes and combine the parts we make.
 ****